 Results and Discussion

-The results obtained from the data analysis and the corresponding discussion is presented in this section.
+The results obtained from the data analysis and the corresponding discussion are presented in this section.

 Dry season vegetable production according to vegetable enterprises

 The classes of vegetables cultivated by farmers and the different categories of fertilizers used in the study are presented in Table 1.